 According to ISO/IEC 17025, the laboratory should have a procedure and keep records for:

-- Guaranteeing that externally provided products and services to fulfill the laboratory’s requirements.
+- Guarantee externally provided products and services to fulfill the laboratory’s requirements.

 - Determining, reviewing, and approving requirements for externally provided products and services.